 For example, after spending nearly a year trying to convince the Crosby City Council to allow a rain garden in a city park, the SWCD instead focused on resolving a longtime flooding issue.
 The result replaced a failing 1920s-era stormwater pipe.
-It filters runoff from 18 acres through a system of underground sediment traps and rain gardens.
-The targeted watershed grant contributed \$200,000.
+It filters runoff from 18 acres through a system of 66 We didn't have a budget to take on ... a project like this ourselves.
+The grant opportunity was extremely helpful.
+We'd have never been able to do it, plus we don't have the expertise on our staff to take on a project like that.